French submarine Prairial: Design and description

 The Pluviôse class were built as part of the French Navy's 1905 building program to a double-hull design by Maxime Laubeuf.
 The submarines displaced 404 t surfaced and 553 t submerged.
 They had an overall length of 51.12 m, a beam of 4.96 m, and a draft of 3.15 m.
 Their crew numbered 2 officers and 23 enlisted men.

 For surface running, the boats were powered by two 350 PS triple-expansion steam engines, each driving one propeller shaft using steam provided by two Du Temple boilers.
 When submerged each propeller was driven by a 230 PS electric motor.
 On the surface they were designed to reach a maximum speed of 12 kn and 8 kn underwater.
 The submarines had a surface endurance of 865 nmi at 11.6 kn and a submerged endurance of 70 nmi at 2.8 kn.

 The first six boats completed, including Prairial, were armed with a single 450 mm internal bow torpedo tube.
 All of the boats were fitted with six 450 mm external torpedo launchers; the pair firing forward were fixed outwards at an angle of seven degrees and the rear pair had an angle of five degrees.
 Following a ministerial order on 22 February 1910, the aft tubes were reversed so they too fired forward, but at an angle of eight degrees.
 The other launchers were a rotating pair of Drzewiecki drop collars in a single mount positioned on top of the hull at the stern.
 They could traverse 150 degrees to each side of the boat.
 The Pluviôse-class submarines carried eight torpedoes.

 Construction and career

 Prairial, named after the third month of spring in the French Republican Calendar, was ordered on 26 August 1905 from the Arsenal de Cherbourg.
 The submarine was laid down in 1906, launched on 26 September 1908 and commissioned on 19 June 1909.

+During World War I, Priarial collided with the British steamer Tropic in the English Channel off Le Havre, France, and sank with the loss of 19 of her 26 crew.